Lamer87/Space_Engineers_DLC_unlocker/README.md

             - Added tips to errors, as well as small additions to other messages
             - Added tips to cream_api.ini, to make it easier for you if you want to add new dlcs
             - Removed linux/osx version because it was a mess (for more info, see discussions)
-            - Old CreamAPI versions in backup\creamapi\ folder (needed for update check)
+            - Old CreamAPI version in backup\creamapi\ folder (needed for update check)
     - v1.2:
             - Added DLC "Signal Pack"
             - Updated CreamAPI from 5.1.0.0 to 5.2.0.0